ctkelley/NotebookSIAMFANL/README.md

 ## The examples

-The codes for every plot and table in the book are in the src directory in this repository.
-You'll get the change to run them, change them, and make them better as you work through the notebook.
+The codes for every plot and table in the book are either in the src directory in this repository or in the notebooks.
+You'll get the chance to run them, change them, and make them better as you work through the notebook.

 ## Other Nonlinear Solvers in Julia